 - To map as much mining sites as possible in eastern DRC, also in the remote areas.

-Additionally, the donor of a mapping project may have special requests as to which sites to focus on (e.g. only validated sites, …).
-In such a case, a the data of that specific campaign is obviously biased towards its preference.
+Additionally, the donor of a mapping project may have specific requests as to which sites to focus on (e.g. only validated sites, production of certain mineral(s) only,…).

 How does the security on the ground influence which mines are visited?

 We take the security of our surveyors very seriously and constantly evaluate with them which areas are safe enough to be visited.
-In 2013-2014, we were not able to visit all of the planned mine sites because of security (this can be observed on our map).
-In 2015, the situation was different and our own methodology and field-communication systems were improved, leading to a wider coverage extent.
+In 2013-2014, we were not able to visit all of the planned mine sites because of security.
+In 2015, the situation was different and our methodology and field-communication systems were improved, leading to a wider coverage extent.

 To what extent is the sample of mines intended be, or likely to be, representative of the population of ASM mines in the Congo?

-We strive for our dataset to be as representative as possible of for small scale mining sites in eastern DRC.
+We strive for our dataset to be as representative as possible of the small scale mining sector in eastern DRC.
 For the following sub-cases, we would state:

-- Representative for all ASM mines in Congo? – No. The East has its specific context with armed actors playing an important part.
-There are other regions in DRC with small scale mining activities which have their own set of characteristics.
+- Representative for all ASM mines in Congo? – No. Eastern DRC has its specific context with armed actors playing an important part.
+Other regions in DRC with small scale mining activities that have their own set of characteristics.
 One example is the small scale diamond mines in the Kasaï provinces.

-- Representative for all mines in a particular province(s), such as North and South Kivu – Yes.
-We do believe that our data is relatively complete and representative in our main areas.
+- Representative for all mines in a particular province(s), such as North and South Kivu? – Yes.
+We do believe that our data is relatively complete and representative of these areas.
 Treating the statistics from our data per type of mineral improves their accuracy.

-- Representative for all mines of particular mineral (3Ts or gold) – No. Each region in eastern DRC has its specific context.
-Only within our main areas, the data is representative per mineral.
+- Representative for all mines of particular mineral (e.g. 3Ts or gold) – No. Each region in eastern DRC has its specific context.
+Only within the principal provinces covered by IPIS, the data is representative per mineral.

 Open Data Dictionary

-To help you understand the columns and values that occur in our Open Data, we’re explaining them in our different open data dictionaries.
+To help you understand the columns and values in our Open Data tables, we’re defining them in different open data dictionaries.
 If you still have questions, don’t hesitate to contact us!